 In a confidential internal report dated February 22, KPMG Mexico details that a "small group" of company employees used Microsoft's Azure Blob Storage storage service to host confidential information without passwords nor security controls, so these data were in view of anyone with access to the Internet for three months.

-Among the corporations affected by the leak of personal and fiscal data are the insurer General de Seguros, S.A.B., the industrial conglomerate Grupo Bocar, the Grupo Empresarial Ángeles Hospital, and the soccer club Gallos Blancos S.A. of C.V., the PharmaCon pharmacies of FEMSA, the ITESO University, the Premier Club of the airline Aeromexico, the steel companies ArcelorMittal, ThyssenKrupp, and the fund manager for the retirement Profuturo GNP.
+Among the corporations affected by the leak of personal and fiscal data is the insurer General de Seguros, S.A.B., the industrial conglomerate Grupo Bocar, the Grupo Empresarial Ángeles Hospital, and the soccer club Gallos Blancos S.A. of C.V., the PharmaCon pharmacies of FEMSA, the ITESO University, the Premier Club of the airline Aeromexico, the steel companies ArcelorMittal, ThyssenKrupp, and the fund manager for the retirement Profuturo GNP.

-In the internal report addressed to clients, the company makes a detailed account of what it called "information security incident" and assures that these "actions were very serious violations of our policies"; KPMG informs that it dismissed two people from the development team and that he filed a criminal complaint with the Public Ministry.
+In the internal report addressed to clients, the company makes a detailed account of what it called an "information security incident" and assures that these "actions were very serious violations of our policies"; KPMG informs that it dismissed two people from the development team and that he filed a criminal complaint with the Public Ministry.

 According to the communication from Cabrera Siles, KPMG Mexico "KPMG's security and information protection programs are among our highest priorities.
 Our ability to provide high-quality services that our customers expect has not been affected in any way."